Enhancing the theatre experience for the hard of hearing

 Augmented Reality rewrites the script for audience accessibility

-As part of our innovation partnership with the NT, we brought our digital and immersive technology expertise to craft a one-of-a-kind solution.
-Leveraging the latest in user-centric design thinking, the Accenture Digital, Extended Reality team rapidly evolved and iterated an initial proof of concept: a solution using augmented reality smart caption glasses that rewrites the script for audience accessibility.
+As the NT’s Partner for Innovation 2017-2020, we brought our digital and immersive technology expertise to craft a one-of-a-kind solution.
+Leveraging user-centric design thinking, the Accenture Digital - Extended Reality team rapidly evolved and iterated an initial proof of concept: a solution using augmented reality smart caption glasses that rewrote the script for audience accessibility.

 A breakout performance for audience accessibility